GeovaniTech/InvestMe/README.md

 ### Business Features
 + Registration/Change/Removal of transactions (Investments/Expenditures)
++ Dashboard with all stocks/FIIs/BDRs (Used BRAPI to get informations)
 + Chart - Spents by type of transaction (Filtered by Year)
 + Chart (Investments/Expenditures) - Spents by category (All screen filters)
-+ Cards - Total investment/Expenditures on Home
-+ Cards - Total by categories
++ Chart (Investments/Expenditures) - Spents by payment (All screen filters)
 + Filters in every page
 + Categories
 + Payment methods